How to Improve Your eCommerce Email Strategy: A Step-By-Step Guide

 Every email sent has 15,000 potential renderings—so test across different email applications and devices (mobile vs. desktop, Gmail vs. Outlook).

-Make sure that your emails are accessible for different users.
+Make sure that your emails are accessible to different users.
 This includes making buttons large enough to tap on mobile devices and making the text a readable size.

 Automation allows you to provide value to a customer long after a purchase.
 You can trust automations to run parts of your marketing program for you, with very little time invested ongoing.